DUNE-DAQ/daphnemodules/docs/README.md

 Calibration:

-We might need several (tens of) runs for calibration.
+We might need several (tens of) runs for calibration
 Procedure is very easy from DAQ point of view:
 Is it possible to automatize this and scan using one variable of the calibration module?

 1. Configure calibration module
 2. Configure DAPHNE